project-89/argOS/designDocsBackup/architecture/system-overview.md

 ## Cognitive Architecture in Detail

-The cognitive architecture is where TinySim really shines.
+The cognitive architecture is where ArgOS really shines.
 Instead of using simple decision trees or state machines, we model cognition as an emergent property of interacting systems:

 ### Memory Systems

-Memory in TinySim works much like human memory:
+Memory in ArgOS works much like human memory:

 1. **Short-term Memory Buffer**